 33 year old Mbaarak Abdalla from Mombasa County, Kenya has been inspired to restore and safeguard these mangrove wetlands – both for the communities that depend on them for their livelihoods, and for its unique biodiversity.
 The Tudor mangroves are one of a number of wetlands across the East African coastline to experience rapid loss over the last decade.

-Here is his letter to world leaders as part of the Our World in Your Hands project.
+Here is his letter to world leaders as part of the Our World in Your Hands series.

 Dear world leaders,